michaelyuen/mikey.baby/src/pages/posts/npr-top-100-science-fiction-fantasy-books.md

 7. Fahrenheit 451, by Ray Bradbury ❌

-8. The Foundation Trilogy, by Isaac Asimov ❌
+8. The Foundation Trilogy, by Isaac Asimov 🔄

+    - Foundation 🔄 _(apparently I read this once before, in August 2016)_

 9. Brave New World, by Aldous Huxley ✅